shengyanli1982/workqueue/README.md

 > [!TIP]
 >
 > When the `Delaying Queue` is empty in the `Heap` or the first element is not due, it will wait every `heartbeat` time for an element in the `Heap` that can be processed.
 This means that there may be a slight deviation in the actual delay time of the element.
-The actual delay time is the **"element delay time + 300ms"**.
+The actual mini delay time is the **"element delay time + 300ms"**.
 >
 > If precise timing is important for your project, you may consider using the `kairos` project I wrote.